HealthyLife-HealthyPlanet

-Can you Improve your Respiratory Health?
+Improve your Respiratory Health

-Poor respiratory health is becoming an epidemic.
+Poor Respiratory Health is becoming an Epidemic

 The Consumer Federation of America in 1997 reported that poor respiratory health, which includes the asthma rate, has tripled in the last 20 years.
 It was once a very rare health problem.